freekvlier/download-windows_vm-kvm-qemu/README.md

 - You have sudo privileges.
 - The target directory has the correct permissions.
 - Your user is part of the necessary group (commonly `libvirt` or `kvm`).

+## Contributing

+Contributions to improve the script or documentation are welcome.
+Please feel free to fork the repository and submit pull requests.

+## License

+Specify the license under which this script is distributed, if applicable.

+## Contact

+Provide your contact information or the way users can get help with issues related to the script.